 And yet, this conversation seemed to trigger another reaction for the client.
 Reflecting further on her professional commitments, beyond just their implications for her financial picture, the professor decided she was not actually ready to take action on her retirement plan.
 She decided she’d rather continue teaching for at least another year, driven by a desire to thoughtfully continue doing what she loves.

-“She made me feel good because she said it was so nice to be able to talk with us and really trusted us in helping her make this important choice,” Wade recounted later on.
+“She made me feel good because she said it was so nice to be able to talk with us and really trusted us in helping her make this important choice,” Wade recounted.

 This is a shining example of the difference a seasoned financial advisor can make in the lives of investors simply by listening, offering thoughtful analysis, and providing a trusted perspective on the important decisions that shape their lives.